 If I didn’t sell jewellery, I’d probably have been a collector.
 Or, possibly I’d be some sort of Indiana Jones-type of adventurer.
 I like the idea of being in a dusty old library translating old texts from Latin…but only if they lead to treasure.

 The last thing I bought which I still truly love is an Emerald ring.
 It was in the possession of a French jewel dealer I know, and I admired it for years.
 Eventually, I assumed it was long gone, but fate struck when I phoned him about a tiara I had my eye on.
-I mentioned the ring in passing and he said it had recently come back into his possession after an adventure in Dubai.
+I mentioned the ring in passing it and he said it had recently come back into his possession after an adventure in Dubai.
 I nearly fainted at my luck and snapped it up immediately.
 It was just as lovely as I remembered.

 Stay on the lookout for everything 80s.
 Huge jewels are due for a comeback: big pearl earrings, huge cocktail rings, massive everything!

 Best happy hour indulgence is a gin and tonic.
 Or, a great Champagne.

 My favourite book of all time has to be Pride and Prejudice.